Kathi McGowan was not happy when her husband decided to purchase a motel in Destin.

 "One year, there was a spring breaker peeing in the bush outside my window," she recalled.
 "He didn't see me, but I stuck my head out and said 'That better be Miracle Grow.'
 We don't put up with anything."

 It was only a few years ago that McGowan had refused a return renter for spilling pizza sauce on her unit's new bedspread.
-Only to find out that the police were looking for him — he was on the lam after robbing a bank in
+Only to find out that the police were looking for him he was on the lam after robbing a bank in Austin.
+A testament to how tough McGowan is.

 McGowan's favorite renter stories are of course the ones with a happy ending, like the renters she had a couple weeks ago.